-We’re sorry for the inconveniences incurred by our decision to abandon this medium of delivering sound to our listeners.
+Many of our listeners were disappointed by our decision to discontinue the distribution of our Journal and other products on CDs.
 We’ve made this decision for necessary economic reasons (explained here).
 Don’t fret: we’re not giving in to the Gnostic temptations encouraged by many modern technologies (as this page argues).

 Below are six ways that listeners who long enjoyed CDs (and possibly cassette tapes before that) can continue listening.

-Please note that for all of the listening options below, in order to listen to the digital version you must be registered for an account on our website.
+Please note that for all of the listening options below, in order to listen to the digital version you must activate your account on our website (as explained here).
 This establishes a link between you and your subscriptions and purchases.
-If you’ve never set up an account with us — having relied on mail and the phone to place orders — the instructions for registering are on this page.
-If you run into any problems registering, e-mail us at email@example.com.
+If you run into any problems with this procedure, e-mail us at email@example.com.

-Once you’ve registered, here are some options for continuing to renew your mind by using your ears:
+Once your account is activated, all of your old purchases are available from our website.
+Here are some options for continuing to renew your mind by using your ears:

 1. Install our app on a phone or tablet